 Once your Etsy store is ready, you’ll want to promote it on your social media, and start building your true fans (people who spend $100 a year on your products).
 Before you know it, your printables will be selling on Etsy like hotcakes 🔥.
 Go ahead, dream big!

-If you’re not already, you’ll want to start tracking your expenses and prepping for tax season ahead of time.
-Once your shop is up and running, combined with the rest of your design revenue streams, you’ll be on your way to building financial stability as a freelance designer.
+If you haven’t done so already, you should consider opening a business banking account to properly manage your business finances.
+This will make it easier to track your expenses and prepare for tax season ahead of time.
+Once your shop is up and running, combined with the rest of your design revenue streams, you’ll be on your way to building financial stability as a designer.
 But let’s not get too ahead of ourselves.
 For now, start with designing your first ten digital downloads and let the chips fall where they may.